guiem/metaphor/README.md

 ## How?

-Well, the main idea behind it are the [Word embeddings](https://en.wikipedia.org/wiki/Word_embedding).
+Well, the main idea behind it consists of using [Word embeddings](https://en.wikipedia.org/wiki/Word_embedding).
 Check the [Metaphor's wiki](https://github.com/guiem/metaphor/wiki) and learn more!